 Después de tanto soportar la pena de sentir tu olvido … y si pretendes remover las ruinas que tú mismo hiciste

 Cenizas sung by Toña La Negra.
 Bolero lyrics by Wello Rivas (1913-1990).

 When advising tax authorities, we frequently face claims that major U.S. retailers considered to be comparables to an inbound “tested party” have transfer pricing operating profit margins that vary from 0.5% to 1.5% of their net sales.

 This interquartile range (IQR) from 0.5% to 1.5% does not reflect the reported transfer pricing operating profit margins of the purported comparables but is instead obtained by dodgy asset intensity adjustments.

 We say dodgy because the proposed asset adjustments are not supported by a theoretical economic basis, and their statistical significance is not ascertained.

 Taxpayers’ transfer pricing positions must be more credible if they stand a chance of surviving audit scrutiny.
 Unlike the naïve presumption of some taxpayers, tax authority scrutiny can be sophisticated.

 Treas.
 Reg. § 1.482-1(h)(1) (Special rules) is reserved for safe harbors.

 In IRS, we conducted substantial research to compute industry-specific safe harbors; and on August 20, 1990, IRS Special Counsel (International) issued a memorandum supporting safe harbor transfer pricing adjustments for inbound controlled distributors under three conditions:

 First, the sample forming the safe harbor must consist of companies that bear “sufficient similarity” to the functions performed by the taxpayer.

 Second, by the issuance of information requests at the beginning of each audit, the tax administration must ascertain if comparable uncontrolled transactions (CUP) exist or if comparables exist to apply another specified method.

-Third, the IRS must share the information underlying the safe harbors with the taxpayer.
+Third, the tax administration must share the information underlying the safe harbors with the taxpayer.

 Industry-specific safe harbors were called the statistical approach to transfer pricing adjustments, and application of this approach became the nursery-school for our development of the comparable profits method (CPM or TNMM in the OECD guidelines).

 I propose this (unofficial) safe harbor of transfer pricing operating profit margins on a large sample of U.S. retailers that perform “routine” functions.